 Flooding Information For information on hurricanes and tropical storms, visit the hurricane preparedness page.

-Alexandria’s low elevation and its proximity to the Potomac River make it susceptible to flooding.
-Nearly every year, and sometimes several times throughout the year during periods of heavy rain, hurricanes or quick snow melts, residential and commercial properties are threatened with the potential of tidal and wind-driven flooding from the Potomac River and/or low-land flooding, particularly in neighborhoods around Four Mile Run.
-We encourage residents and business owners to plan for flooding as part of their emergency preparedness planning.
+Alexandria’s low elevation and proximity to the Potomac River make it susceptible to flooding.
+Nearly every year, and sometimes several times throughout the year, during periods of heavy rain, strong winds, or quick snow melts, residential and commercial properties are threatened with the potential of tidal, wind-driven, and storm surge flooding from the Potomac River and/or flash flooding from its tributaries.
+Additional information about flooding in Alexandria, including Flood Insurance Rate Maps (FIRMs) is available at: www.alexandriava.gov/FloodMap

 Heavy rains, which typically occur during hurricane season, sometimes cause sewer backups in some parts of Alexandria, especially near Commonwealth Avenue.
 The City urges residents to take necessary precautions.
 With many hours of heavy rain, sewer line may fill up with water and some sewage.
 Because of this, the sewer system may approach its carrying capacity and may overflow in some areas.
 It may also back up into homes through floor or plumbing drains.